kevinrodbe/library/content/06-versioning.md

 ## Conclusion

 We've covered two ways of versioning our Rails APIs.
-Currently, there is no definitive answer as to which is THE best strategy, so it really depends on how you want to handle it.
-Nonetheless, as an API developer, you should avoid introducing breaking changes as much as possible so that versioning doesn't become a big issue.
-Make as many of your changes as backwards-compatible as possible.
+Currently, there is no definitive answer as to which one is THE best strategy.
+Nonetheless, as an API developer, we should avoid introducing breaking changes as much as possible so that versioning doesn't become a big issue.

 ## Inbox